-We may charge for providing published information to you e.g., photocopying and postage, but we will charge you no more than it actually costs us to do so.
+We may charge for providing published information to you (e.g., photocopying and postage), but we will charge you no more than it costs us to do so.
 We will always tell you what the cost is before providing the information to you.

 Our charges are as follows:

-- Photocopying at 5p per black and white A4 sheet and 10p per colour A4 sheet.
+- A4 printing and photocopying at 5p per side for black and white and 10p per side for colour.

 - Information provided on CD-Rom will be charged at 50p per computer disc.

 - We will recharge any postage costs at the rate we paid to send the information to you.